How Our Lives Went To The Dogs

 Now the dogs really ruled our lives.
 Our first local customers taught us about all the different special needs that needed accommodation.
 KD, the border collie, wore her cart with a pool noodle strapped on so she could go swimming in her cart.
 Voytek, the ancient dachshund, needed a four-wheeler.
 Shala, the pup rescued from the town dump with missing front legs, inspired the first front wheel cart.
 There were amputees who needed counterweighted carts; arthritic dogs who needed counterbalanced ones, and too many dogs with degenerative myelopathy who needed carts that could be upgraded to deal with their progressively worsening disabilities.
 Removable step-in saddles, variable axles, carts with detachable front training wheels for rehab, and full quad carts with head rests and tow handles were developed in response to requests from people who needed these tools to manage their beloved pets’ disabilities.

 Since the website went up in January 1999, we have sent carts all over the world including Australia, Sri Lanka, South Africa, Israel, Bulgaria, Romania, Namibia, Greenland, Turkey, Ecuador, Samoa and Europe.
 Veterinarians, who once believed that carts don’t work for big dogs, have seen how successfully our carts have met the needs of larger breeds.
-We show our work at animal rehab conferences, holistic vet conferences and have received the endorsements of leading vet hospitals and vet schools, including Tufts and Cornell.
+We show our work at animal rehab conferences, holistic vet conferences and have received the endorsements of leading vet hospitals and vet schools, including Tufts, NC State, University of Tennesse, Ole Miss and Cornell.